-We have pushed the boundaries of analysis of LinkedIn’s membership to test just how far we can go in mapping skills and networks in smaller places.
-We have found that the depth of LinkedIn membership is so strong that robust analysis is possible in cities with populations down around 60,000 people.
+We have pushed the boundaries of analysis on LinkedIn’s membership to test just how far we can go in mapping skills and networks in smaller places.
+We have found that the depth of LinkedIn membership is so strong that robust analysis is possible in cities with populations around 60,000 people.

 Overall, the average number of connections per member increases with the size of the city.
 But every city has a mix of local connections, national connections and international connections.
 It is this break down of data that the Australian government is particularly interested in when measuring city performance.

 LinkedIn also provides a unique data set of individual skills – not qualifications (which is what most data measures), but actual skills that are demanded for on the job performance.
 Healthcare management was a top five skill, as was IT infrastructure and system management, and education and teaching.